tegonal/minimalist/README.md

 </code-concat>

-Concatenating an `ArbArgsGenerator` isn't possible as its size is infinite, i.e. we would never see the values of the second `ArbArgsGenerator`.
+Concatenating an `ArbArgsGenerator` is not possible as its size is infinite, i.e. we would never see the values of the second `ArbArgsGenerator`.
 But you can merge them, see next section.

 ### arb mergeWeighted